logic-and-learning-lab/Popper/README.md

 father(andy,spongebob).
 ```

-A bias file contains information necessary to restrict the search space of Popper.
+A bias file contains the information necessary to restrict the search space of Popper.
 **Predicate declarations** tell Popper which predicate symbols it can use in the head or body of a rule, such as:

 ```prolog